Algorithms are deciding who gets the first vaccines. Should we trust them?

 For some companies, he said, algorithms have become an extraordinary defense mechanism: They can consolidate control to one central deciding authority, rather than an unpredictable crew of employees; weaken critics’ ability to question the results; and, if all else fails, serve as scapegoats to protect human employees from blowback.

-For companies, it’s often “an intentional move to centralize power, save them money and … deflect accountability,” he said.
-“And as a customer, you’re losing influence because it’s harder to interrogate the process.”
+For companies, it’s often “an intentional move to centralize power, save them money and … deflect accountability,” Engler said.
+“And as a customer, you’re losing influence, because it’s harder to interrogate the process.”

-Algorithmically decided “risk scores” have nevertheless become an increasingly important tool for companies, schools and local governments looking to pinpoint warning signs for college students or jail sentences for convicted criminals.
+Algorithmically decided “risk scores” have nevertheless become an increasingly important tool for companies, schools and local governments looking to pinpoint warning signs for college students or prison sentences for convicted criminals.
 And AI researchers said no amount of testing or validating algorithms on the open Internet will resolve people’s legitimate worries and growing distrust.

 “If we lived in a thriving, economically just society, people might trust algorithms.
-But we (mostly) don’t,” wrote Jack Clark, the policy director for the research lab OpenAI, in a newsletter Monday.
+But we (mostly) don’t,” Jack Clark, the policy director for the research lab OpenAI, wrote in a newsletter Monday.
 “We live in societies which are using opaque systems to make determinations that affect the lives of people, which seems increasingly unfair to most.”

 The Stanford backlash, he added, is just “a harbinger of things to come.”